HealthScreening/HealthScreeningBot/guides/walkthrough/page_2.md

 - **email**: Your email.
 - **vaccinated**: Whether or not you are vaccinated.
 This should be either __True__ or __False__.
 - **ephemeral**: Whether or not to hide the content from everyone else.
 This is optional and should be either __True__ or __False__.
 This defaults to __True__.

+`/delete_auto`: Deletes all stored auto information, excluding the device.